-To compensate for the standard travel time as determined by Google maps, faculty shall be paid either \$40 per hour for such travel time or receive the TLU equivalent.
+To compensate for the standard travel time as determined by Google maps, faculty shall be paid either at the hourly rate established in Article 3.6.6 for such travel time or receive the TLU equivalent.

-- 10.6.1.1.1 If the faculty member teaches at both his/her primary instructional site and non-primary instruction site on the same day, then the mileage calculation shall be to and from the non-primary instructional site and personal residence. - 10.6.1.2 Faculty may bank the TLU equivalent or use the TLU equivalent for reassignment during the simultaneous assignment. - 10.6.2 In the event no faculty member volunteers for temporary partial reassignment and the district considers the staffing of the course to be mission critical, the President/Superintendent, in consultation with the appropriate vice president or designee, may consider voluntary assignment of associate faculty.
-Associate faculty will be compensated in accordance with 10.6.1.1 subject to the 67% of faculty load limitations.
+10.7.1.1.1 If the faculty member teaches at both their primary instructional site and non-primary instruction site on the same day, then the mileage calculation shall be to and from the non-primary instructional site and personal residence.

+- 10.7.1.2 Faculty may bank the TLU equivalent or use the TLU equivalent for reassignment during the simultaneous assignment. - 10.7.2 In the event no faculty member volunteers for temporary partial reassignment and the District considers the staffing of the course to be mission critical, the President/Superintendent, in consultation with the appropriate vice president or designee, may consider voluntary assignment of associate faculty Associate faculty will be compensated in accordance with 10.6.1.1 subject to the 67% of faculty load limitations.